For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 What Is a Cooperative Education Program?

-Drexel Co-op at the Dornsife School of Public Health is a paid internship that provides public health undergraduate students with up to six months of valuable, résumé-enhancing experience in their discipline.
+Drexel Co-op at the Dornsife School of Public Health is paid short-term employment that provides public health undergraduate students with up to six months of valuable, résumé-enhancing experience in their discipline while in school.

 Why Is a Co-op Program Important in Public Health?